Instacart Data Science Manager Salary | $261K-$565K+ | Levels.fyi

 The median Data Science Manager compensation in United States package at Instacart totals $565K per year.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Company